TechnicJelle/GXPTechComparison/README.md

 The reason the Legacy project has fewer data points is because it ran at a lower frame rate.
 This naturally caused there to be fewer data points in the same time frame of 10 seconds.

-In this graph, you can see the delta times of the two projects in a histogram.
-That shows how often a certain delta time occurred.
+In this graph, you can see the delta times of the two projects in a histogram that shows how often a certain delta time occurred.

 ![A histogram showing the Legacy tech stack generally taking longer to render a frame than the Modern tech stack](https://technicjelle.github.io/GXPTechComparison/hist.png)